What are VHH antibodies?

 - Engineering robustness - well‑engineered VHHs can outperform IgGs on size, tissue penetration, and manufacturability, with careful design

-- Manufacturability - VHHs promise lower COGS, but only if manufacturing is optimized
+- Manufacturability - VHHs promise lower cost of goods sold (COGS), but only if manufacturing is optimized

 - Regulatory clarity – clear regulatory pathways and comparability frameworks will be essential